Ned Stark: Description

-In A Game of Thrones (1996), Ned Stark is introduced as the virtuous and honorable patriarch of House Stark of Winterfell, the lord paramount and warden family of the North.
-He is happily married to Lady Catelyn Tully and is father to five trueborn children Robb, Sansa, Arya, Bran, Rickon and a bastard son Jon Snow, as well as guardian to a ward boy Theon Greyjoy.
-He is a lifelong friend of King Robert Baratheon, the ruling monarch of the Seven Kingdoms of Westeros, who personally visits Winterfell to invite and persuade Ned to become the new Hand of the King at the beginning of the novel.
+Ned Stark is introduced in A Game of Thrones (1996) as the virtuous and honorable patriarch of House Stark of Winterfell, the lord paramount and warden family of the North.
+He is in his mid-30s and happily married to Lady Catelyn Stark.
+He is father to five trueborn children—Robb, Sansa, Arya, Bran, and Rickon (all born to Catelyn)—as well as a bastard son, Jon Snow (whose maternal parentage remains a tabooed secret).
+He also acts as a guardian to a ward, Theon Greyjoy (who is really a diplomatic hostage but has been treated kindly as a foster son).
+He is a lifelong friend of King Robert Baratheon, the ruling monarch of the Seven Kingdoms of Westeros, who personally visits Winterfell at the beginning of the novel to invite and persuade Ned to become the new Hand of the King.

-As the moral compass of the story, Ned is content to remain far from courtly intrigues and is unwavering in his view of loyalty and honor.
+Ned was raised as a military officer from childhood and never intended to inherit the family lordship until his heir apparent elder brother, Brandon (who was Catelyn's original betrothed), was sadistically executed by "Mad King" Aerys II Targaryen, an outrageous act of tyranny that forced Ned to rise in rebellion alongside his friend Robert and their guardian, Jon Arryn, and overthrow House Targaryen.
+Due to his upbringing, Ned possesses an unwavering conscience of honor, loyalty, and justice, and as the moral staple of the story, a visceral distaste towards the manipulative power struggles of royal court politics.
+At the start of the series, he is content to remain in his homeland in the North, far from the treacherous political intrigues of other southern dominions.
 His family name, Stark, is a word play that both emphasizes the resilience of his noble family and serves as an indication of his personal resistance to moral compromise.
 Still, his boundaries are increasingly tested over the course of the novel.
 Finding himself a key player in the escalating political intrigue of King's Landing, Ned struggles as his own sense of honor draws him into corrupt goings-on at court.
-As the story progresses, he begins to see the importance of moral and practical compromises to achieve a just end.
+As the tale progresses, he begins to see the importance of moral and practical compromises to achieve a just end.
 He is ultimately forced to choose between his family's safety and doing what is right.
+Sean Bean said of the character:

-Sean Bean said of the character, "He's a good man trying to do his best in the middle of this corruption, he's a fish out of water, he's used to being up north in Winterfell where people are pretty straight and pragmatic, and he comes down to a place where people are playing games and backstabbing... he's a principled man who tries to hold things together.
+"He's a good man trying to do his best in the middle of this corruption, he's a fish out of water, he's used to being up North in Winterfell where people are pretty straight and pragmatic, and he comes down to a place where people are playing games and backstabbing... he's a principled man who tries to hold things together.
 This is a journey that he makes where ultimately his loyalty causes his downfall."